stumpapp/stump/docs/pages/faq.md

 ## What is on the roadmap?

-The current `0.1.0` release roadmap can be found on [GitHub](https://github.com/stumpapp/stump/issues/107).
-That linked ticket outlines the major features planned for the first release candidate of Stump.
-In general, you can expect the following features for `0.1.0`:

-- Full OPDS + OPDS Page Streaming support
-- EPUB and CBZ/CBR support
-  - PDF support planned for `0.2.0`
-- Customizable configuration (for both Docker and local hosting)
-- Scheduled and invokable filesystem indexing/scanning
-- Support for a range of metadata operations (e.g. adding/removing tags, changing metadata, etc.)
-- Configurable CBR-to-CBZ conversion
-- Integrated web UI and optional desktop application
-  - Server management through UI settings
-    - Live feed of server logs planned for `0.2.0`
-  - Built-in webreaders for media
-- Basic role-based access control (RBAC)
-  - Controlled, fine-grained access planned for `0.2.0`
-- Multi-language support
+Take a look at the [GitHub Projects](https://github.com/orgs/stumpapp/projects) to see what is currently being worked on and what is planned for the future.

-If you're interested in tracking the broader development of features, you can take a look at [GitHub issues](https://github.com/stumpapp/stump/issues).
+If you're interested in tracking the broader development of individual or otherwise isolated features, you can take a look at [GitHub issues](https://github.com/stumpapp/stump/issues).

 ## More questions?